Words avoiding the morphic images of most of their factors: Concluding remarks

 \section{Concluding remarks}

 In this paper, we have considered infinite words that aim at limiting the amount of imaged factors.
 This rules out pure morphic words (i.e., fixed points of an admissible morphism), since every factor of a pure morphic word is imaged by its defining morphism.
-However, these words can be morphic, as they are images of arbitrary ternary $\tfrac74^+$-free words and Dejean~\cite{Dej72} constructed a pure morphic ternary $\tfrac74^+$-free word.
+However, these words can be morphic.
+Indeed, our words are constructed as morphic images of arbitrary ternary $\tfrac74^+$-free words and Dejean~\cite{Dejean(1972)} constructed a pure morphic ternary $\tfrac74^+$-free word.

 One may consider a more extreme version of the notion in this paper by allowing $f$ to be any binary word, not necessarily a factor of the considered infinite word $w$ itself.
 We notice that every binary word, and in particular every factor of $w$, is the complement of a binary word.
-So again, to avoid trivialities, we have put another constraint on the morphisms.
-The \emph{complentary morphism} is $\texttt{0}\rightarrow\texttt{1}; \texttt{1}\rightarrow\texttt{0}$.
+So again, to avoid trivialities, we have to put another constraint on the morphisms.
+The \emph{complentary morphism} is $\texttt{0}\rightarrow\texttt{1}$; $\texttt{1}\rightarrow\texttt{0}$.
 A morphism is \emph{neat} if it is non-erasing, distinct from the identity, and distinct from the complementary morphism.
 Given an infinite binary word $w$, we say that a finite binary word $b$ is \emph{realized} in $w$ if there exists a neat morphism $m$ such that $m(b)$ is a factor of $w$.
 Thus, $b$ can be realized in $w$ even if $b$ is not a factor of $w$.
 We also notice that if $b$ is realized in $w$, then every factor of $b$ is realized in $w$.